-There’s a lot of pressure to go to college, find a relationship, get engaged, and get married.
+There’s a lot of pressure to find a relationship, get engaged, and get married.
 That’s great for some people, but it’s not a universal story.
 And that’s okay!
+Singleness is a gift we can embrace.
 Break up with expectations about what’s supposed to happen and enjoy the season God has you in.

 Whether you’re in a relationship or single, God has a plan for you, so focus on doing the next right thing and falling more in love with Jesus.
 The rest will fall into place.